svtk/kotlin-swift-interopedia/docs/generics/Contravariant generics.md

 }
 ```

-In objective-c `in` we generated a generic with an indication of its contravariant:
+In Objective-c `in` we generated a generic with an indication of its contravariant:

 ```objective-c
 __attribute__((objc_subclassing_restricted))